 · A site visit will be conducted to survey the pasture and take soil analyses if needed.

-· Obtain a seeding recommendation either through WGCD or from a seed company – WGCD does not sell seed.
+· Obtain seed through seed vendor of your choice- WGCD does not sell seed.

 · Pending approval, the seed bed will need to be prepped.
 Kill off weeds, remove debris (stones, sticks, etc.), level the area, and rototill if needed.
 If there is a little bit of grass or stubble, that’s fine, we can drill right into that.